zzc01/GitHubInstructions/ReadMe.md

+# GitHubProject
+* First repository pushed from VS
+* Some instructions using git

 ## Download a git repository
 1. Copy the url, which is the repository, from github.
 2. Spcify local PC path.
 Create a new folder.